erGaurav13/book-store/README.md

 Start the server by running the following command:
 Copy code
 node server.js
-Frontend Setup
+### Frontend Setup
-Open another terminal or command prompt.
+1. Open another terminal or command prompt.
-Navigate to the frontend/my-app directory of the project.
+2. Navigate to the frontend/my-app directory of the project.
-Install the required dependencies by running the following command:
+3. Install the required dependencies by running the following command:
   Copy code
   npm install
-Start the frontend application by running the following command: arduino
+4. Start the frontend application by running the following command:

 Copy code
 npm run start

 Once both the backend server and frontend application are running, you can access the Book Store app locally by opening a web browser and navigating to http://localhost:3000.